 While we had originally planned on climbing Dunn’s River Falls, by the time we reached it we were worn out and cutting it close to the time that we needed to be back on the ship.
 Instead of climbing the falls, we climbed in the falls for a photo op and made it to the port in time to get ready for dinner (this was, of course, our major concern).

 Taking the private tour was such a great decision – if you’re traveling with a group, I would highly recommend it anywhere in the world.
 For groups of 4+, it usually winds up being about the same price and the experience is so much better.
-You get to determine where you go, how long you’re there for, and you don’t have to put up with other people from the ship.
-My family doesn’t play too well with others, so this was a huge plus.
+You get to determine where you go, how long you’re there for, and you don’t have to chance it with strangers – a win/win if you’re not looking to be a social butterfly.